Xi-yuanWang/GLASS/README.md

 To reproduce our results on real-world datasets:

 We have provided our SSL embeddings in ./Emb/.
-You can also generate them by
+You can also reproduce them by
 ```
 python GNNEmb.py --use_nodeid --device $gpu_id --dataset $dataset --name $dataset
 ```